janforman/linux-server-install/README.md

 * phpmyadmin
 * nextcloud

-This script is intended to use in VPS (virtual server for single purpose in this case)
+This script is intended to use in VPS (virtual server for single purpose in this case) and fresh OS install.

 It's tested in UBUNTU Server 20.04.2 LTS